davidjosearaujo/dissertation/notes/Altice Labs - Heading to a successful private digital convergence.md

 As any 5G system, 5G NPN are composed of **user equipments (UE)** - terminals or end-systems -, 5G **accesses** - consisting of **next-generation NodeB (gNB)** units connecting UE via a 5G new radio (5G-NR) wireless interface, **and a 5G core (5GC)**.

+# Convergence and 5G
+With convergence, private industrial networking continues being a heterogeneous environment, but with common management and operation of all accesses as a single network, via a common 5G control plane and traffic aggregation entities.
+The 5GC control and data planes have the capability to serve other access technologies.
+In the scope of private deployments, potential 5GC shared services include:

+**Common and consistent authentication/registration** and global assignment of security policies;
+- **Unique IP** address management;
+- **Consistent traffic management** (e.g., routing, forwarding, inspection, policy enforcement, QoS handling, and reporting) across all access types;
+- Transversal slicing/virtual networking management;
+- Exposure to external entities as a single network.